Provisioning Center Questions

 After your information has been quickly input, a knowledgeable consultant will greet you in the lobby and lead you into our product room.
 They will assist you by understanding your previous experience with cannabis, answering questions about the products and the method of use you prefer, and address any other concerns you might have.
 We will also keep private and secure records of your preferences and purchases so that your next visit becomes more streamlined.

 Once you have decided on your order, the consultant will display the products you’ve requested out before you.
 Be sure to double check your order, ensuring you have all the medication you need.

 Once payment is completed, your order will be packaged in qualified transport bag and you will be given instructions on proper and legal transport rules.

 You must have a valid Michigan Marihuana Registry Card and a valid Michigan drivers license or government issued identification card with a photo image.
 If you are a first-time patient, you will be asked to complete a patient profile form.
-Click here to be able to print and complete this form prior to your visit if you choose.

 At White River Wellness, our door is always open to verified patients during our regular business hours.
 Many of our patients do form relationships with our consultants and can also schedule appointments 24 hours prior by calling the store at 231-793-6080.